Crush at Travis Scott concert in Houston kills at least eight, rapper 'devastated' | Entertainment

 Crush at Travis Scott concert in Houston kills at least eight, rapper 'devastated'

-A crush of rap music fans pushing toward the stage during Travis Scott's Astroworld festival in Houston killed at least eight people and injured many more as panic rippled through the packed crowd, officials said on Saturday.
+"Love You All."
+Peña described how the crush of fans quickly overwhelmed the private medical personnel for the festival, a two-day affair that was scheduled to culminate on Saturday https://www.reuters.com/business/media-telecom/deadly-texas-concert-crush-who-is-travis-scott-what-is-astroworld-2021-11-06, but was canceled after Friday night's tragedy.

-A crush of rap music fans pushing toward the stage during Travis Scott's Astroworld festival in Houston killed at least eight people and injured many more as panic rippled through the packed crowd, officials said on Saturday.
-The disaster unfolded at NRG Park at around 9 p.m. on Friday during the headline performance by Scott, a Grammy Award-nominated singer and producer.
-As some in the sold-out audience of about 50,000 surged toward the stage, people began to fall unconscious, some apparently suffering cardiac arrest or other medical issues, officials told reporters outside the venue.
+A crush of rap music fans pushing toward the stage during Travis Scott's Astroworld festival in Houston killed at least eight people and injured scores of others as panic rippled through the packed crowd, officials said on Saturday.
+The disaster unfolded at NRG Park at around 9 p.m. on Friday during the headline performance by Scott, a Grammy-nominated singer and producer.
+As some in the sold-out audience of about 50,000 surged toward the stage, people began to fall unconscious https://www.reuters.com/business/media-telecom/travis-scotts-astroworld-concert-pauses-then-restarts-amid-deaths-injuries-2021-11-06, some apparently suffering cardiac arrest or other medical issues, officials told reporters outside the venue.
 Minutes later the chaos was declared a "mass casualty incident."

-It was not yet clear what caused the disaster.
 An investigation was underway that is likely to focus on security and safety protocols at the event.
 Two weeks ago, organizers of another Houston concert canceled it abruptly after fans pushed through a gate and stormed into a Playboi Carti show being held within the same NRG Park complex.
-Astroworld had a similar breech on Friday afternoon and went ahead with the show, according to TV reports.

-Jennifer Ortega, 22, who arrived about 1 p.m. said access was orderly at that time.
+Jennifer Ortega, 22, who arrived at the Astroworld event at about 1 p.m. said access was orderly at that time.
 But by 4 p.m. the crowd at the smaller of the festival's two stages "got pretty reckless," with people throwing water bottles.
 She said she witnessed about three people leaving the area with bloody noses and missing teeth.
 Organizers and Scott were both cooperating with police.

 "We are focused on supporting local officials however we can," Astroworld Fest, an event organized by Live Nation Entertainment, said on Twitter.
 It said it was cancelling the second day of the festival.
 FANS IN DISTRESS